“To know how much there is to know is the beginning of learning to live.” – Dorothy West

 Meet Kymm Possible.
 Along with Compton’s much-heralded new mayor, 33-year-old Aja Brown, there’s another native daughter helping to amend Compton’s history – and help rewrite the stories for many more people’s lives.
 This Origin Story starts with real-life heroine, Kymm Possible Buckner.

-Kymm Possible leads Hero School Initiatives, the 501C3 non-profit arm using the Hero School® Character Change® Model and curricula to free individuals from homelessness, dependency and repeated history.
+Kymm Possible is a Board Director for Hero School Initiatives, the 501C3 non-profit arm using the Hero School® Character Change® Model and curricula to free individuals from homelessness, dependency and repeated history.
 Perhaps more importantly, her work with agencies, schools and for-purpose businesses is preventing future generations from experiencing the same.

 A top graduate of the Hero School Multidimensional Leader Academy, Kymm Possible has been the heart and hands of the organization since 2011, assembling businesses, agencies and education heroes who together design, orchestrate and deliver solution-minded community initiatives, fast.
 We might add she has a superpower for helping remove nearly-impossible barriers to growth and success for struggling men, women and youth – sometimes single-handedly… and in a single bound!

 “I grew up in a household where there was always someone living there.” – Kymm Buckner

 Kymm’s mother was a great influence in preparing Kymm for her role at Hero School Initiatives.
 Like Kymm, her mother was “that mom” – the one opening her home to be the one safe haven where even neglected neighborhood children would find refuge from the streets and their influence.